Theia 11

 â„šī¸

 Theia 11 is a poorly populated, very dense object of very high C3 quality.
 Its parallax locates it at a very close distance, above the mid-plane, affected by moderate extinction.
-It is catalogued as a near-solar metallicity, very young cluster (see Parameters).
+It is catalogued as a near-solar metallicity, very young cluster, but with a large variance across recent sources for the absorption parameter (see Parameters).
 It was recently reported in the literature.

 âš ī¸ Warning: This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 See table with shared members information.